-Step 1: In support of objective 5: The authority has made adequate arrangements to identify, receive and evaluate reports from the defined internal and external assurance providers to identify areas of weakness in controls
+Step 1: In support of objective 5:The authority has made adequate arrangements to identify, receive and evaluate reports from the defined internal and external assurance providers to identify areas of weakness in controls

-Examples of assurance: Walsall evidence: 1.
-Responsibilities for the evaluation of assurances are clearly defined throughout the organisation Assurances reviewed and report on effectiveness review.
+Examples of assurance: Walsall evidence: Responsibilities for the evaluation of assurances are clearly defined throughout the organisation Assurances reviewed and report on effectiveness review.
 Audit Committee have clear remit in respect of receiving and considering findings of review of review of internal control and internal audit effectiveness Audit Committee responsible for considering and approving governance statement 2.
 Mechanism established for collecting governance assurances Overall responsibility allocated to governance senior officer group Required assurances are agreed and recorded Central record of all assurances (either evidence file, or showing clear link to where evidence is held) Clear guidance as to evaluation procedure including assurance over risks, independence and objectivity of assurances Defined evaluation mechanism Timetable for completion by statutory deadline Gap assessment - performed and challenged Terms of reference of review established.
 CIPFA and CIPFA/SOLACE Guidance on preparation of the governance statement and evaluation used, including undertaking effectiveness review of system of internal control.
-Chief internal auditor completed self-assessment in respect of system of internal audit and provided supporting evidence Evidence reviewed by officers against the CIPFA code of Practice.
+Chief internal auditor completes selfassessment in respect of system of internal audit and provided supporting evidence Evidence reviewed by officers against the CIPFA code of Practice.
 Governance statement (including effectiveness findings) considered by CFO and endorsed.
-Governance statement shared and agreed with monitoring officer and CIA Governance Statement considered and endorsed by Leader and Chief Executive Officer.
-Internal/external assurances mapped against managers assurances and other assurances to obtain gap analysis and identify weaknesses in internal controls as highlighted in governance statement.
-Further meeting to consider evidence gathering and assessment for the period between the year-end and the date of the governance statement (timetable driven by that for the production of the annual statement of accounts) to be arranged.
+Governance statement shared and agreed with monitoring officer and audit Governance Statement considered and endorsed by Leader and Chief Executive ED/AD assurance requirements Programme governance arrangements established 2009/10 Business change governance arrangements established 2009/10 Internal/external assurances mapped against managers assurances and other assurances to obtain gap analysis and identify weaknesses in internal controls as highlighted in governance statement.
+Quarterly reviews of implementation of internal audit agreed actions GT ERDF report reviewed and action plan produced and referred to in AGS Further meeting to consider evidence gathering and assessment for the period between the year-end and the date of the governance statement (timetable driven by that for the production of the annual statement of accounts) to be arranged.